cloud66/help-old/_posts/introduction-to-cloud-66/faq.md

 <h2 id="f3">How can I use Cloud 66?</h2>

 [Sign up](http://app.cloud66.com/users/sign_up) for an account and start by building your first stack.
-Point your stack to your Git repository and click on the _Analyze_ button.
+Specify a Git repository that contains a Dockerfile, or provide your own Docker image(s) to base your stack on.
 A few seconds later you can configure your app deployment and point your stack to the servers you would like to run your app on.

 <hr>

 <h2 id="f4">What is a stack?</h2>
 A Cloud 66 stack is an application environment.
-So your stack could consist of one or many individual servers, all working together to serve a particular environment (ie. production).
-Cloud 66 currently supports Ruby applications (with various database backends) - so your checked in source code should contain all the necessary files required to run a valid Ruby application.
+Your stack could consist of one or many individual servers, all working together to serve a particular environment, for example production.
+Cloud 66 supports end-to-end Docker deployments with various database backends.

 <hr>